kirbysayshi/ghembedder/README.md

 	></div>

 ## Contributing
 Please don't edit files in the "dist" subdirectory as they are generated via grunt.
 You'll find source code in the "src" subdirectory!

+Install grunt:

+`npm install grunt -g`

+And then run it to update the `dist` folder:

+`grunt`

 ## Release History